I'm Making Believe: Composition and appearance in Sweet and Low-Down

 "I'm Making Believe" was composed by James V. Monaco with lyrics by Mack Gordon.
 It first appeared in the 1944 film Sweet and Low-Down, in which it is performed by Benny Goodman and His Orchestra.
 Their rendition earned the film an Academy Award nomination for Best Original Song.

 The Ink Spots and Ella Fitzgerald recording

 On August 30, 1944, Ella Fitzgerald and the vocal group the Ink Spots recorded the vocals for "I'm Making Believe" and "Into Each Life Some Rain Must Fall" in New York City for producer Milt Gabler.
 "I'm Making Believe" was recorded with two opposing choruses by Fitzgerald and Ink Spots member Bill Kenny.
 The single was released in November 1944 as a 78-rpm disc by Decca Records.

 Other versions

 "I'm Making Believe" was also recorded by the Three Suns, Hal McIntyre and Mark Warnow.
+In 2023, Orville Peck and King Princess contributed a version of the song to the soundtrack of the National Geographic biographical drama miniseries A Small Light.